 Charlotte Mason was a classical English educator at the turn of the twentieth century.
-She wrote volumes of material and trained educators in her unique educational philosophy.
+She wrote volumes of material and trained educators her unique educational philosophy.
 Her philosophy is so rich that we continue to pursue it in modern education.
 Her motto for students was, “I am, I can, I ought, I will.”
 Charlotte Mason emphasizes serving an educational feast to students of all ages.
-Below are eight unique emphasis highlighted in a Charlotte Mason education.
+Below are eight unique traits of a Charlotte Mason education.

 1. Living Literature

-Living Literature is the foundation of a Charlotte Mason education.
-It replaces the textbook, which quickly dulls an education.
-You can identify living literature by several traits:
+Living books are the foundation of a Charlotte Mason education.
+Living books can be fiction, biography, nature lore, historical fiction, and even non-fiction.
+You can identify living literature by the following traits:

 4. Copywork & Dictation

 Copywork is copying an assigned passage in perfect formation, including exact spelling and punctuation and using best penmanship.
 Copywork reinforces proper spelling habits, while also improving grammar and penmanship.
 Copywork is a whole language approach alternative to traditional spelling lessons.

 Lessons should be short (5-10 minutes, 3 times a week).
 Parents should supervise lessons and gently re-direct if a misspelling emerges.

 After successfully completing copywork for a specific passage, students can progress to dictation.
 Dictation reinforces the practice of visualizing words, which directly improves spelling.
 For dictation, students transcribe the assigned passage into their copywork/dictation journal upon hearing it read aloud to them.
 Unlike copywork, students should not have access to a visual cue of the passage when they do dictation.

 5. Nature Journal